DavidAbersold/Resume/index.md

 * 2021-2025, approx. 60 hrs/month
 *Lifeguarded at YMCA summer camps, indoor/outdoor pools, and country clubs, where we were tested with live drills monthly.
 Certified in CPR/Oxygen/Rescue by Ellis & Associates.

 My longest held position, I have been going to the Lionville YMCA since I was a child.
-Where many friends who worked different jobs eventually left in frustration after a year or two, I have felt no need to leave except for new opportunities.
-I attribute this first to the kind people who work there, and to the communal nature of the building.
-It is satisfying to have a consistent community and administration that is responsive and present.
+I attribute this first to the kind people who work there, and to the communal nature of the YMCA.
+At the Y, I am expected to be the emergency response for the building, and I have managed several respiratory emergencies.
+Preparing for emergencies as a lifeguard is what lead me to seek my EMT certifications, where I could continue the skills I used to stabilize and deescalte these situations.

 ![Lifeguarding](./assets/img/lifeguarding.PNG)